geoschem/geos-chem-cloud/doc/source/chapter02_beginner-tutorial/use-s3.rst

 GEOS-Chem input data bucket uses `requester-pay mode <https://docs.aws.amazon.com/AmazonS3/latest/dev/RequesterPaysBuckets.html>`_.
 Transfering data from S3 to EC2 (in the same region) has no cost.
 But you do need to pay for the egress fee it you download data to local machines.

 The tutorial AMI only has 1-month GEOS-FP metfield.
-You can get metfields over any periods from the S3 bucket.
+You can get other metfields from that S3 bucket, to support simulations wtih any configurations.